patrickjohncollins/patrickjohncollins.github.io/en/introducing-concordance.md

 # Path of adoption

 There are many people in the world for whom acting with respect comes naturally.
 By desire to preserve respect within the network, they would be uninclined to invite those they perceive to be disrespectful.
 Wide-spread adoption by all of humanity is eventually possible, and indeed desirable, however there exists a path of adoption through society, from the most respectful to the least.
-The network can be considered a social experiment, it remains to be seen whether integrity can be maintained as it grows.
+It remains to be seen whether integrity can be maintained as the network grows.
 Ideally, people will learn to become ever more respectful as a result of their participation.
-Concordance can be therefore considered not simply a social network, but a socialization network.
+Concordance can therefore be considered not simply a social network, but a socialization experiment.

 # Signing an accord